 To calculate the Total Interest to be paid, we are going to use the arithmetic formula of a simple interest loan.

 We can use the following formula in cell C7.

 Here, cell C4 represents the cell of Principal Loan Amount, C5 refers to the cell of Interest Rate, C6 represents the cell of Loan Period in Years, and C7 denotes the cell of Monthly Payable Interest.

-Step 2: Calculate Numbers of Months to Repay the Loan
+Step 2: Determining the Number of Months to Repay the Loan

 The month when the loan is taken is considered as Month 0, as no interest is to be paid in this month.
 We need to pay interest at the end of this month.
 And that is our Month 1.
 We can calculate the months by using the following steps.